clueboard/milc/README.md

 * Thread safety
 * More than 60 built-in [spinners](https://github.com/manrajgrover/py-spinners) with the ability to add your own

+# Installation

+MILC is available on pypi, you can use pip to install it:

+    python3 -m pip install milc

-# Breaking Changes
+# ChangeLog and Breaking Changes

 MILC follows [Semantic Versioning](https://semver.org/).
-You can see a list of why we made major or minor releases on the [Breaking Changes](https://milc.clueboard.co/#/breaking_changes) page.
+You can view the [full changelog](https://github.com/clueboard/milc/blob/master/CHANGELOG.rst), or you can see a list of why we made major or minor releases on the [Breaking Changes](https://milc.clueboard.co/#/breaking_changes) page.

 # Documentation